Histidine91/BTA-MoreVehicles/README.md

 **ComStar planets** sell the Merkava EX with high rep.

-The Shamash, Svantovit and Ares are sold on **Clan Diamond Shark** planets, as well as **Clan Nova Cat** planets with some rep. At Honored relations, the Nova cats will throw in the Epona Prime as well.
+The Shamash, Svantovit and Ares are sold on **Clan Diamond Shark** planets, as well as **Clan Nova Cat** planets with some rep. At Honored relations, the Nova Cats will throw in the Epona Prime as well.
 The Pike and Morrigu can only be obtained from salvage.